inseq-team/inseq/README.md

 - Custom attribution of target functions, supporting advanced usage for cases such as contrastive and uncertainty-weighted feature attributions.

-- Extract and visualize custom scores for every generation step alongsides attribution maps.
+- Extract and visualize custom scores (e.g. probability, entropy) for every generation step alongsides attribution maps.

-## What we plan to support in the future?
+## What will be supported?

-- Attention-based and occlusion-based feature attribution methods
+- Attention-based and occlusion-based feature attribution methods (documented in [#107](https://github.com/inseq-team/inseq/issues/107) and [#108](https://github.com/inseq-team/inseq/issues/108)).

-- Interoperability with other interpretability libraries
+- Interoperability with other interpretability libraries like [ferret](https://ferret.readthedocs.io/en/latest/).

-- Rich and interactive visualizations in a tabbed interface
+- Rich and interactive visualizations in a tabbed interface, possibly using [Gradio Blocks](https://gradio.app/docs/#blocks).

 ## Using the Inseq client